Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

+Baking bacon in the oven solves all these issues!
 If you have not tried this cooking method, you must give it a try.
-I guarantee you will never fry bacon again!
+You'll get perfect bacon every time with easy cleanup!

-All you have to do when is to lay the pieces out on a rack in a foil lined rimmed baking sheet.
-Parchment paper can be used as a liner as well.
-For the best results, arrange the strips so they aren’t overlapping.
+When cooking bacon in the oven, all you have to do is to lay the pieces out on an oven-safe cooling rack in a foil-lined rimmed baking sheet or cookie sheet.
+Parchment paper can be used as a liner as well to catch the bacon fat.

-I just use two standard sized rimmed jellyroll pans.
+I just use two standard-sized rimmed jellyroll pans.
 Then, I put wire baking cooling racks on top.
 A full package of bacon fits nicely on the two pans.

-Oven Temperature when Baking Bacon
+Oven Temperature

 There’s also no need to pre-heat the oven.
 Of course, it does take a few more minutes to cook in a cold oven.
 However, the meat does cook as the oven heats up.

-To determine how long to bake bacon, the temperature of the oven and the thickness of the strips needs to be considered.
-But you can use the following times as a guide when baking in a preheated oven.
+To determine the cooking time, you can use the following times as a guide when baking in a preheated oven.

-- 350°F, bake for about 23-27 minutes
+- 350°F: 23-27 minutes

-- 375°F, bake for about 20-24 minutes
+- 375°F: 20-24 minutes

-- 400°F, bake for about 18-22 minutes
+- 400°F: 18-22 minutes

-- 425°F, bake for about 16-20 minutes
+- 425°F: 16-20 minutes

 If the oven is not pre-heated, about 5 minutes should be added to each time range.
-And thick cut bacon may need to be cooked longer.
+And thick-cut bacon may need to be cooked longer.

 To make cleanup even easier, you can line the pans with aluminum foil and make racks out of foil to lift the strips up.
 Then, when it’s all done, just toss the used foil in the garbage.

-Once you give this cooking method a try, you’ll never go back to pan frying.
+Once you give this cooking method a try, you’ll never go back to pan-frying.
 You may even want to have separate baking racks just to use for bacon.
 It really doesn’t get much easier than this.

-And, the strips come out pretty flat and crispy when baking bacon in the oven.
+The strips come out pretty flat and crispy when baking bacon in the oven.
 To make each one crispier, it’s best to blot up the grease on each strip with a paper towel.

 Since learning this method, I use racks to cook anything wrapped in bacon like this chicken tenders recipe.
 It’s a great way to bake a lot of things instead of frying.